longturn/freeciv21/docs/Coding/ai.rst

 :math:`\texttt{MORT} = 24` corresponds to the inflation rate, or the rate of expansion of your civilization of 4.3%

-Most likely this explanation is not what the authors of :code:`amortize()` had in mind, but the basic idea is
+Most likely this explanation is not what the authors of :freeciv21:`amortize` had in mind, but the basic idea is
 correct: the value of the payoff decays exponentially with the delay.

-The version of amortize used in the military code (:code:`military_amortize()`) remains a complete mystery.
+The version of amortize used in the military code (:freeciv21:`military_amortize`) remains a complete mystery.

 Estimation of Profit From a Military Operation
 ==============================================

-This estimation is implemented by the :code:`kill_desire()` function, which is not perfect, the :code:`multi-victim` part is flawed, plus some corrections.
+This estimation is implemented by the :freeciv21:`kill_desire` function, which is not perfect, the :code:`multi-victim` part is flawed, plus some corrections.
 In general:

 .. math::